-EVIDENCE OF MEETING THE STANDARD The Board of Trustees has an ongoing program for board development that includes regularly scheduled study sessions; attendance at conferences, workshops and webinars related to effective trusteeship and advocacy; participation in College and Districtwide professional development; and a comprehensive new trustee orientation.
-Governing board members complete sexual harassment and discrimination prevention training every two years and ethics training as part of their orientation [IV.C.9_01; IV.C.9_02].
+EVIDENCE OF MEETING THE STANDARD The Board of Trustees has an ongoing program for Board development that includes regularly scheduled study sessions; attendance at conferences, workshops, and webinars related to effective trusteeship and advocacy; participation in college and district wide professional development; and a comprehensive new trustee orientation.
+Governing Board members complete sexual harassment and discrimination prevention training every two years and ethics training as part of their orientation [IV.C.9\01; IV.C.9\02].

-The annual meeting calendar includes scheduled retreats, and the conference calendar lists conferences trustees are authorized to attend each year without separate advance approval [IV.C.9_03; IV.C.9_04; IV.C.9_05].
-Trustees provide a report of workshops and conferences attended during regular meetings [IV.C.9_06].
+The annual meeting calendar includes scheduled retreats, and the conference calendar lists conferences trustees are authorized to attend each year without separate advance approval [IV.C.9\03; IV.C.9\04; IV.C.9\05].
+Trustees provide a report of workshops and conferences attended during regular meetings [IV.C.9\06].
 Trustees regularly participate in professional development opportunities offered by the Colleges and District, including Opening Day activities and workshops.
-Board members also attend a special meeting on their roles and responsibilities for accreditation [IV.C.9_07; IV.C.9_08].
+Board members also attend a special meeting on their roles and responsibilities for accreditation [IV.C.9\07; IV.C.9\08].

-All governing board candidates are provided with publications prepared by the Community College League of California related to California community college governance and a list of online resources to help them learn more about the District and its two colleges.
+All Governing Board candidates are provided with publications prepared by the Community College League of California related to California community college governance and a list of online resources to help them learn more about the District and its two colleges.
 Candidates are also invited to an orientation session that covers the mission of the District, opportunities and challenges, roles and responsibilities, and District and College governance.
-The Board President, executive administrators, faculty, classified staff, and student leaders give brief presentations and answer questions during the orientation session.
+The Board president, executive administrators, faculty, classified staff, and student leaders give brief presentations and answer questions during the orientation session.

-Orientation begins immediately upon trustee confirmation and requires attendance at the Community College League of California's Effective Trustee Workshop; completion of sexual harassment and discrimination prevention, ethics, and accreditation trainings; and review of materials relevant to the role of a trustee [IV.C.9_09].
-Two trustees participated in a year-long Trustee Fellowship and Trustee Fellowship Intersession Project, designed by the California Community Colleges Chancellor's Office in partnership with the Aspen Institute College Excellence Program and Foundation for California Community Colleges
+Orientation begins immediately upon trustee confirmation and requires attendance at the Community College League of California's Effective Trustee Workshop; completion of sexual harassment and discrimination prevention, ethics, and accreditation trainings; and review of materials relevant to the role of a trustee [IV.C.9\09].
+Two trustees participated in a year-long Trustee Fellowship and Trustee Fellowship

-[IV.C.9_10; IV.C.9_11].
+Intersession Project, designed by the California Community Colleges Chancellor's Office in partnership with the Aspen Institute College Excellence Program and Foundation for California Community Colleges [IV.C.9\10; IV.C.9\11].
 New student trustees are encouraged to attend the Community College League of California's Student Trustee Workshop each August and other conferences throughout their terms of office.

-Board members are elected to four-year terms pursuant to board policy [IV.C.9_12].
+Board members are elected to four-year terms pursuant to Board Policy [IV.C.9\12].
 In keeping with the requirement for staggered terms, trustee areas 2 and 4 were elected in November 2022, and elections to fill trustee areas 1, 3, and 5 will be held in 2024.

-ANALYSIS AND EVALUATION The Board has a comprehensive process for trustee orientation and a documented commitment to board development.
+ANALYSIS AND EVALUATION The Board has a comprehensive process for trustee orientation and a documented commitment to Board development.
 Formal policies provide for staggered terms of office and continuity of membership.

-IV.C.9_01 Sexual Harassment and Discrimination Prevention Training Email
+IV.C.9\01 Sexual Harassment and Discrimination Prevention Training Email

-IV.C.9_02 Trustee Orientation Email, September 5, 2018
+IV.C.9\02 Trustee Orientation Email, September 5, 2018

-IV.C.9_04 Board Calendar 2023
+IV.C.9\04 Board Calendar 2023

-IV.C.9_05 Board Conference Calendar 2023
+IV.C.9\05 Board Conference Calendar 2023

-IV.C.9_07 Board ACCJC Training presentation, September 16, 2021
+IV.C.9\07 Board ACCJC Training presentation, September 16, 2021

-IV.C.9_08 Board ACCJC Training Minutes, September 16, 2021
+IV.C.9\08 Board ACCJC Training Minutes, September 16, 2021

-IV.C.9_09 Candidate Orientation Invite
+IV.C.9\09 Candidate Orientation Invite

-IV.C.9_10 Trustee Fellowship Participant Agenda, June 19, 2020
+IV.C.9\10 Trustee Fellowship Participant Agenda, June 19, 2020 public the results.
+The results are used to improve board performance, academic quality, and institutional effectiveness.

-IV.C.9_11 Trustee Fellowship Participant Agenda, July 24, 2020
+IV.C.9\11 Trustee Fellowship Participant Agenda, July 24, 2020